Submarines

 Paul passed away on 20 June following complications from a twisted bowel.
 He was predeceased by his wife, Enid.

-My sincere thanks to Peter Durrant, Ted Curr, Peter O’Donohue, Ian MacKenzie, and Barry Grace for their input into this obituary.
+My sincere thanks to Peter Durrant, Ted Curr, Peter O’Donohue, Ian MacKenzie, Sid Czabotar and Barry Grace for their input into this obituary.

 Paul’s funeral will be held on Thursday the 9 th of July at 1430 at Leanne O’Deas’ Funeral Home 460 Pinjarra Road, Greenfields WA.
 Details of live streaming will be advised if it is available.

-The SAA extends its sincere condolences to Paul’s family and friends.
+The SAA extends its sincere condolences to Paul’s sons Andy and Chris, their families and Paul’s numerous friends.